 - Shared content is good content, and good content generally receives lots of links, and links are the #1 ranking factor in Google.

 - Google is using this “sharing” as a ranking factor.

 In my opinion, if search engines are not using this social media metric currently, they will be using “sharing” in their ranking algorithms in the near future.
-For this reason, it’s important to understand what types of sharing works best.
+For this reason, it’s important to understand what types of sharing works best and use this service to grow your Tiktok account.
 Here it is in order of importance: